javierdomzam/Volume_to_Surface/README.md

-# Simple Script for Volume to Surface Mapping
+# Simple Script for Volume to Surface Brain Mapping
 This script maps a set of region of interest (ROI) files from volume space to the surface of the brain using the Connectome Workbench command-line tool wb_command.
 The resulting surface files are saved as shape files in the specified directory.

 ![My Image](https://github.com/javierdomzam/Volume_to_Surface/blob/main/Output_example.png?raw=true)